djbrieck/brieckspro/content/posts/angular-6-to-7-upgrade-fail/index.md

 ---
 title: "Angular 6 to 7 Upgrade Fail"
-date: 2024-05-28T18:19:38-06:00
+date: 2024-11-04T18:19:38-06:00
-draft: true
+draft: false
 ---

 I had an old Angular application to update.
 Here is what I ran into and how I resolved the issues.

-Just try and do this, any maybe why you should not use Angular :-0 and let it get too far out of date.
+Just try and do this, any maybe why you should not use Angular :-0 can be a bit of maintenance nightmare if it gets too far out of date.

 Here is what I was attempting to upgrade from [Angular 6 to Angular 7.2](https://angular.dev/update-guide?v=6.0-7.2&l=1)